 Things to do

-Languedoc-Roussillon area in France has been named in Lonely Planet’s Best in Travel for 2018 so If you feel like some excitement or want to take in some of the many lovely things the local area has to offer.
-The following is a list of just a few of the wonderful things to do while you are with us.
-On your arrival you will find a wellcome folder showing all the best walks and handy maps.
+The Languedoc-Roussillon area in the South of France (now called Occitanie) has been named in Lonely Planet’s Best in Travel, so if you feel like some excitement or want to take in some of the many lovely things the local area has to offer, the following is a list of just a few of the wonderful things to do while you are with us.
+On your arrival you will find a welcome folder showing all the best walks, cycle routes, markets, restaurants, vineyards and beauty spots as well as handy maps.

-We provide bike hire at additional prices of £30 per bike per week.
+We provide bike hire at additional price of £30 per bike per week.

-Wild Boar Mountain is just a 5 minute drive down the hill to the local town of Bedarieux.
-Several streets in Bedarieux still maintain their 17th century architecture.
+Wild Boar Mountain is just a 5 minute drive down the hill to the local town of Bédarieux.
+Several streets in Bédarieux still maintain their 17th century architecture.
 The town features a sports centre with tennis courts and a cultural centre.
 Plus, they have a market every Monday throughout the year and an antique market throughout the summer.
-The market at Bedarieux is a mixture of local food produce and cloths.
-There is a very handy tourist information in the town.
+The market at Bédarieux is a mixture of local food produce and clothes.
+There is a very handy tourist information centre in the town.

 Les Gorges d'Héric.
 (20 min drive)